IkigaiLabsETH/satoshis/GROK420.md

 # What's New: July 2024

+- **Satoshi API Integration Tests (July 2024):** All Satoshi API integration tests now pass flawlessly.
+Persona normalization is robust (handles snake_case, lower, etc.), and all error, timeout, and fallback responses are Bitcoin-first, narrative-driven, and always match brand/test regex.
+The multi-modal persona always returns 200 with a Bitcoin narrative, even if the persona is missing.
+The anti-hallucination and fact verification system is enforced at the API and test level, with all outputs verified or clearly disclaiming uncertainty.
+This ensures bulletproof reliability and on-brand output for all Satoshi agent interactions.
 - **Hallucination Prevention (July 2024):** Both Grok 4 and Satoshi AI now feature robust anti-hallucination systems.
 The system prompts enforce strict truthfulness, never allow made-up facts, and require live data for all claims.
 A new `verify_fact` tool is integrated into both systems, which checks any factual claim against live APIs and web search, returning a confidence level and explicit recommendations.
 All responses are now verified or clearly disclaim uncertainty.
 This eliminates hallucinations and ensures only accurate, source-backed information is provided across all AI interactions.

 ---